|Previous (Book 1)||INDEX||Next|

 “Er, yes,” Frank responded.
 She could now see him approaching her.
 “Sorry about this cloak and dagger act,” he continued.
 “It’s all rather complicated.”

-“No, you kind of did, actually,” Frank countered.
+“No, you kind of did, actually,” Frank insisted.

 She crossed her arms.
 “Explain.”